travel germany

 Town Church

-The house is now a museum, open daily, and maintains Luther's living room in the state it appeared when he lived there.
+The building is now a museum, open daily, and maintains Luther's living rooms in their original state.
 This is where Luther sat with his family and friends in the evenings, discussing a wide range of subjects from the sublime to the earthy (yes, earthy, not earthly!)

 Lucas Cranach's House

-Lucas Cranach (the Elder) was not only one of the most accomplished and prolific painters of the 16th century, he was also the mayor of Wittenberg and owned a pharmacists shop that is still doing business as a pharmacy (or Apotheke).
+Cranach was not only one of the most accomplished and prolific painters of the 16th century, he was also the mayor of Wittenberg and owned a pharmacists shop that is still doing business as a pharmacy (or Apotheke) in Wittenberg!

 Luther's Oak